 Silks Place, a five-star resort in the gorge, is now taking bookings again (see on Booking / Agoda) but all other hotels in the gorge remain closed.

 I’ve covered this situation in detail, including which attractions might reopen first and exactly when, in this article: Is Taroko Gorge Open?
+In sum, the gorge is still gorgeous and worth visiting, but you’ll have to admire much of it from your car or tour van.

 I’ve also got this article introducing all the things to do in Hualien besides Taroko Gorge, which I wrote based on a visit after the earthquake.
 Use it to help you decide if you still want to visit the region – I think you should!